Chart Color Schemes

 AreaSearch assessment positions Cook ahead of most Australian regions for employment performance

-Employment opportunities locally appeared limited, as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 0.9%, labour force grew by 1.1%, and unemployment rose by 0.2 percentage points in Cook, contrasting with ACT's respective increases of 1.4%, 1.2%, and a decrease of 0.2 percentage points.
-State-level data to 25-Nov showed ACT employment grew by 1.19% year-on-year (adding 710 jobs), with the state unemployment rate at 4.5%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates varied significantly between industry sectors.
-Applying these projections to Cook's employment mix suggested local employment should increase by 6.6% over five years and 13.5% over ten years, although this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 0.9%, labour force grew by 1.1%, resulting in a 0.2 percentage point increase in unemployment.
+In contrast, Australian Capital Territory saw employment rise by 1.4% and unemployment fall by 0.2 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion in employment over five years and 13.7% over ten years.
+Applying these projections to Cook's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment